 Private businesses are often the target of graffiti vandalism and the cost of cleaning graffiti can be prohibitive for businesses to achieve.
-The WA Police Graffiti Team are available to assist businesses in managing graffiti and can be contacted for advice.
+The WA Police Force Graffiti Team are available to assist businesses in managing graffiti and can be contacted for advice.
 Information that supports businesses is available below.

 Report & remove

 All members of the community are able to report graffiti vandalism to the Goodbye Graffiti Hotline (1800 44 22 55) or on the reporting section of this website.
 Each report is forwarded to relevant local councils and major asset owners for cleanup.
 Please note: only some councils will clean graffiti off private property and businesses – please check with your local council.

 If you are a victim of graffiti vandalism you will also be able to make a police report for further investigation and insurance purposes.

 If you need to remove graffiti from your property you may prefer to remove the graffiti yourself or you may require the services of a professional graffiti removal service.
 For tips on graffiti removal and a registry of professional removal services click Graffiti Management Specialists.